-The Martin SC-13E is a very ergonomic guitar that is built with new techniques to make playing longer possible.
-Martin has introduced one amazing guitar here that features their Sure Align neck, a deep scoop cutaway and great tone.
+The Martin SC-13E is a very ergonomic guitar.
+It’s built with new techniques to make playing longer possible.
+Martin has introduced one amazing guitar here.
+It features their Sure Align neck, a deep scoop cutaway, and a great tone.

-This guitar is made for the working musician who depends on a solid, quality instrument that is not only comfortable but sounds great.
-The heel-less velocity neck and asymmetrical profile make the entire fret board accessible and easy to play.
+This guitar is made for the working musician.
+Those who depend on a solid, quality instrument that is not only comfortable but sounds great.
+The neck and profile make the entire fretboard accessible and easy to play.

-Let’s take a look at some of the key features and specifications of the SC-13E guitar.
+Let’s take a look at some of the key specifications of the SC-13E guitar.

 - Khaya Core Body

 - Sitka spruce top with koa veneer back and sides